-- 8.9.
-When used appropriately social media can be an extremely useful tool which allows Members to communicate quickly and effectively with other Members as well as the wider public.
-Discussion forums and social networking sites enable Members to reach a larger audience than they might otherwise be able to reach and are a way for Members to share ideas and develop professional working relationships.
-While the use of social media is therefore encouraged, its many benefits need to be balanced against the risk that it can sometimes pose to a Member's professional reputation if used inappropriately. - 8.10.
-Members can put their professional reputation and membership of the IFoA at risk if they act in a way on social media that is unprofessional or unlawful.
-This might include (but is not limited to): - sharing confidential information inappropriately (often there will be legal requirements prohibiting the disclosure of certain personal and sensitive information whether online or otherwise); - posting inappropriate comments about others (including users and other Members); - using inappropriate language; - implicating oneself in unprofessional or unlawful conduct or encouraging others to behave unprofessionally or unlawfully; - posting comments that are bullying or threatening; and - posting anything that may be viewed as inappropriately discriminatory or that incites hatred or such discrimination - 8.11.
-Information shared online can be copied and passed on much more quickly than by any other means and potentially to a much wider audience.
+- 8.7 This section details some of the considerations Members may wish to have in mind when using social media.
+Much of the guidance would however apply equally to Members' communications using other types of media, for example television or the printed press. - 8.8 When used appropriately social media can be an extremely useful tool which allows Members to communicate quickly and effectively with other Members as well as the wider public.
+Discussion forums and social networking sites enable Members to reach a larger audience than they might otherwise be able to and are a way for Members to share ideas and develop professional working relationships.
+While the use of social media is therefore encouraged, its many benefits need to be balanced against the risk that it can sometimes pose to a Member's professional reputation if used inappropriately. - 8.9 Members can put their professional reputation and membership of the IFoA at risk if they act in a way on social media that is unprofessional or unlawful.
+This might include (but is not limited to): - sharing confidential information inappropriately often there will be legal requirements prohibiting the disclosure of certain personal and sensitive information whether online or otherwise; - posting inappropriate comments about others (including users and other Members); - using inappropriate language; - implicating oneself in unprofessional or unlawful conduct or encouraging others to behave unprofessionally or unlawfully; - posting comments that are bullying or threatening; and - posting anything that may be viewed as inappropriately discriminatory or that incites hatred or such discrimination. - 8.10 Information shared online can be copied and passed on much more quickly than by any other means and potentially to a much wider audience.
 Once something is published online it is no longer private.
 What is more, once shared, information published online can remain in the public domain for a very long time.
 It is important, therefore, that before posting anything online, Members carefully consider the content of what they are posting and how it might be perceived by others.